PIBILab/intro-ml-for-ecology/README.md

 Welcome to a brief introduction to the use of machine learning methods in Ecology.

 This repo aims to give educational resources for brief overview of the machine learning methods for ecology.
-All scripts are done using R and the analyses require different packages (e.g., cart, randomForest, xgboost, ipred, etc.).
+All scripts are done using R and the analyses require different packages (e.g., caret, randomForest, xgboost, ipred, etc.).

 The repo contains three subfolders (data, functions, and codes) and covers differents machine learning analysis: